Missions for EU research and innovation

 To maximise the impact of the mission, research activities will be adapted to local and regional conditions.
 Knowledge will be co-created in living labs that will address specific needs for soil health.
 These living lands will form regional clusters with the objective to spur co-innovation at both landscape and watershed levels.

 In February 2021, ERRIN's Bioeconomy Working Group organised an info session on the Mission, during which members took a particular interest in the development of the lighthouse demonstrators.
-The WG continues to follow the Mission and is anticipating the publication of the implementation plan at EU R&I Days 2021.
+The WG continues to follow the Mission and is preparing an information session in November, following the recent publication of the Mission implementation plan.